ImageMagick/Usage-Markdown/basics/index.md

 There is a couple of major differences between a command line IM, and using the Magick API's, such as PerlMagick, RMagick, PHP IMagick, and MagickWand.

-**Only one Active Image List**
+Only one Active Image List

-The command line only ever has one Image List which can be worked on at any one moment.
+:    The command line only ever has one Image List which can be worked on at any one moment.

      You can 'push' or save an image list temporary (see [Parenthesis](#parenthesis) and [MPR: Named Memory Registers](../files/#mpr)).
 You can even 'clone' (make a efficent copy) of images from the last 'pushed' list.
 But you can't really work on two such lists at the same time.

      Other language API's on the other hand allow you to have as many separate image lists or 'wands' as you like.
 In fact you typically save each image as a separate wand (image list and settings) for better processing and only merge the image into a list as needed or as part of the final step.
 You can also work on them in any order, and store them into databases or other data structures, for sorting or later comparison.

      On the command line however one single image list means you can not do operations in just any order, but generally try to do things in a more logical sequence, completely finishing each image processing step as you go.
 Basically it means is much harder to 'go back' or to change something later, using results from one set of operations to select or modify what set of processing operations should be performed next.

      It is especially more difficult to merge or interleave (shuffle) two completely separate lists of images into a logical whole.
 However some techniques have been worked out, to allow you to do this from the command line.
 For example see [Multi-Layer Alpha Composition of Image Lists](../anim_mods/#composite).

-**Direct Access to Pixel Data**
+Direct Access to Pixel Data

-Again you can do some math processing and merging of pixel data from the command line, but you can't easily look up attributes, or read and modify a specific pixel or area using the command line interface.
+:    Again you can do some math processing and merging of pixel data from the command line, but you can't easily look up attributes, or read and modify a specific pixel or area using the command line interface.

      You can merge and mathematically modify pixel data of images using the special [FX Image Operator](../transform/#fx), but it is generally limited to transforming whole images, and very very slow.

      To make it easier many common operations developed by users using the FX operator, have now been built into IM, creating things like [Color Lookup Tables](../color_mods/#clut), [Evaluate Math Functions](../transform/#evaluate), and [Multi Argument Functions](../transform/#function).
 As well as the [General Image Distortion Operator](../distorts/#distort), and some special [Image Composition Methods](../compose/#composite).

      API's can manipulate images in a much more direct manner, alowing you to DIY a unique operation much more easilly, at the full speed provided by the API language.

-**Conditional Processing**
+Conditional Processing

-While the IM command line interface can not easilly modify images based on some image derived attribute.
+:    While the IM command line interface can not easilly modify images based on some image derived attribute.
 For example it is very hard to process images differently depending on if the image uses a light background, or a dark background.

      Yes you can do some limited and specific conditional actions using the [FX Image Operator](../transform/#fx), or ask IM to adjust (rotate) an image's [Orientation](../photos/#orient) based on certain conditions, or only shrink and never enlarge when [Resizing Images](../resize/#resize).
 But these are only handling special well known and common processing conditions.

      The only truly practical way do conditional processing is to use separate commands and temporary files.
 For an example of this see the well commented [Jigsaw Script](../scripts/jigsaw).

      API's on the other hand can do this type of conditional processing, while holding all the images involved in memory, ready to continue processing based on the specific conditions, as and when you need it.

-**Looped Processing**
+Looped Processing

-You also cannot just simply loop over images in a controlled manner, or easily modify the process based on which image in the sequnece is being handled. that is you can not simply do something different to each image based on the image 'scene' number, or the results of previous images.
+:    You also cannot just simply loop over images in a controlled manner, or easily modify the process based on which image in the sequnece is being handled. that is you can not simply do something different to each image based on the image 'scene' number, or the results of previous images.
 For example draw text at different sizes, or gradually blur an image, or generate an animation list in the one single command.

      Yes you can modify specific images in a image list.
 For example see [Frame by Frame Modification of an Animation](../anim_mods/#frame_mod).
 But you must know how many images are in the image list, and 'un-roll' the loop to process each image in the list separately.

      The only truly practical way to loop over images from the command line is to write out the individual images as separate image files (see [Writing a Multiple Images](files/#write_list)) and process them one at a time in an external scripted loop.
 For example see the shell script that is designed to [Divide an Image Vertically](../scripts/divide_vert).

      Alternatively, you can generate the images using a shell script loop, and pipe the result into a final command to merge them into the final image or image sequence.
 For example of this see [Layered Images Examples](../layers/#layer_examples), or the various [Warped Image Animations](../warping/#animations) shell script generators.

      API's however have no problem with looping over multiple images, either in a single image list, or even multiple image lists, or even with a whole array or data structure of image lists.
 It can also hold all the images in memory ready for the final combining step, without pipelining, or using temporary files.

 If your application needs to be able to do any of these things (though few applications actually need to go this far) then an API may be a better choice.